ookamiinc/guides/protocol/git.md

 [good commit message]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html
 [GitHub pull request]: https://help.github.com/articles/using-pull-requests/

+### Branch name

+- Use lowercase
+- Use dash not underscore between words
+- Use descriptive name what you are going to do

 ## Review Code

 A team member other than the author reviews the pull request.
 They follow